arunprasathjayaprakash/portfolio/self_supervised_contrastive_learning/README.md

 - **Data Augmentation**:
   Each image in the dataset is randomly augmented to generate two different views, which act as positive pairs.
 These augmentations include random resized cropping, horizontal flipping, and color jitter.
 ```

----

-This covers the README up to the **Code Explanation** section.
-Adjust paths or details as needed for your project structure.